Kristina01111000/Drws_site/README.md

 - ssl issue still onging -> inmotion blaming on ssl, ssl blaming on inmotion
 - button randomly being added to front page, accident?
 - added 4 element story video in sidebar
+- does he want receipt in email or on paper?